normhcho/machinelearning_finalproject/prediction_lifting.md

     ## Detection Prevalence   0.5188  0.13084  0.27188   0.0000  0.07850
     ## Balanced Accuracy      0.7686  0.62573  0.63992   0.5000  0.71123

-With the accuracy rate around 50%, it is clear that at least this version of the decision tree model should not implemented.
+While variables such as roll\_belt and pitch\_forearm have great impact, the accuracy rate is only around 50%.
+It is clear that at least this version of the decision tree model should not implemented.

 **Boosting**